PDC-support/hpc-intro-retired/_episodes/03-pdcintro.md

 - Do not report new problems by replying to old/unrelated tickets.
   Split unrelated problems into separate email requests.
 - Use a descriptive subject in your email.
-- Give your PDC user name.
+- Give your PDC username.
 - Be as specific as possible.
 - For problems with scripts/jobs, give an example.
   Either send the example or make it accessible to PDC support.